 And a call for help – please read on for details…

-updated 2.28.19 to further discuss my discoveries & experiences since the heart attack…
+updated below on 2.28.19 to further discuss my discoveries & experiences since the heart attack…

 The video below pretty well brings you up to date with me and my RV life, as well as explaining my most unwelcome event a few days ago – a heart attack.
 I will however fill you in on more details and insights (things I’ve learned) below the video.
 I also have a “late winter RV life” update posted below.